backspaces/agentscript/config/cleantheme/tutorials/2- JavaScript.md

 ## Eloquent Javascript

-[Eloquent Javascript](https://eloquentjavascript.net/) is a much loved free online book which has a sanbox for every example in the book.
+[Eloquent Javascript](https://eloquentjavascript.net/) is a much loved free online book which has a sanbox for running every example in the book.

 ![Image](/config/cleantheme/static/Eloquent.jpg)

 Here is an [example for chapter 2](https://eloquentjavascript.net/code/#2.1).
-To see their solution, click `look at the solution` then `run code`
+To see their solution, click `look at the solution` then `run code` buttons.

 ## Modern Javascript